koterin/green-auth/README.md

    - Login must not consist spaces
    - Login must not be duplicated

-Once the login is accepted, backend generates random 8-symbol password, hashes it with MD5, contatenates strings to form an account string, adds it to the file and pushes to GitHub.
+Once the login is accepted, backend generates random 8-symbol password, hashes it with MD5, concatenates strings to form an account string, adds it to the file and pushes to GitHub.
 Once it's done, user sees the generated password in the modal window on the site; button in the middle with the symbol of two pages copies the password to the clipboard.
 That's it!

 3. Generate passwords

 This button lets you generate multiple accounts at a time (from 2 to 100).
 Instead of asking for a login input it waits for the number of accounts to be created, default being 2.